Current Masters Student Resources

 - The student may present the case in writing to the Department Head, Dr. Timothy Slocum.
 The Department Head will meet with the student and attempt to resolve the situation.
 After considering the student’s grievance, the Department Head will provide the student with a written response.
 If the student is not satisfied with the decision rendered by the department head;

-- The student may take the problem to the Associate Dean of the School of Graduate Studies, Dr. Richard Inouye.
-The Associate Dean will conduct an inquiry and attempt to resolve the matter.
+- The student may take the problem to the Vice Provost of Graduate Studies.
+The Vice Provost will conduct an inquiry and attempt to resolve the matter.